U.S. lodges new appeal at WTO in meat labelling dispute

-GENEVA The United States lodged an appeal on Friday to challenge a World Trade Organization ruling it said had failed to bring its meat labelling laws into line with global trade rules.
+GENEVA Nov 28 The United States lodged an appeal on Friday to challenge a World Trade Organization ruling that said it had failed to bring its meat labelling laws into line with global trade rules.

 Canada and Mexico won a WTO ruling three years ago that said the U.S. rules illegally discriminated against imported meat.